perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 > Service Level Indicators are set on `workload` level, so this item in the sidebar will be active only when the `workload` property in the `Test run selector` has been set.

 ---
 Service Level Indicators can be optionally configured to be automatically assessed after a test run has finished.
-The results can then be used to act as a `quality gate` when runing tests from a CI/CD pipeline.
+The results can then be used to act as a `quality gate` when running tests from a CI/CD pipeline.
 See [Setting up Perfana as quality gate](https://docs.perfana.io/docs/administration/ci-cd.html#quality-gate)

 Two types of checks can be configured for a `key metric`:
-* **Requirement**: Check if the `key metric` value is `greater than` or `smaller than` a specified value.
+* **Service Level Objective**: Check if the `key metric` value is `greater than` or `smaller than` a specified value.
 An example check would be "Average CPU usage should be smaller than 70%" or "Maximum throughput should be higher than 1000 (rps)"
 * **Comparison**: Check if the `delta` between test runs is within allowed thresholds.
 Example: "Allow a positve deviation of 20% between test runs for the 99th percentile response times"

 ### Add key metric